Skip to content

 120-150 Degrees Fahrenheit

-Infrared saunas are truly great for people who are not very experienced with heat exposure.
+Infrared-style saunas are truly great for people who are not very experienced with heat exposure.
 The temperature of infrared saunas can still be as low as 120 degrees Fahrenheit and still get the benefits.
 This is because the infrared rays directly heat the body and not just the air.

 Since the air temperature will be much lower, it is far easier to tolerate infrared saunas for longer periods of time.